 Q: What is the best way to overwinter my Concord and table grape vines?
 Also how and when should I prune them?

 A: Small Fruit and Vegetable Specialist David Handley’s comprehensive guide Growing Grapes in Maine should answer all of your questions.

 Q: Bumblebees pollinate my garden.
 They have disappeared this year.
 Some other smaller bees did pollination, but poorly.
 How do I get the bumblebees back?

-Q: I impulsively bought two highbush blueberry plants which I plan to naturalize into my landscape here in Newfield, Maine.
-I’m realizing now I need to amend soil a bit as well as learning (through your site) that planting early Spring is the best option.
-Can I simply place the well establish/leaved 2 to 3 year nursery plants in their containers outside away from winds for the winter?
+Q: I impulsively bought two highbush blueberry plants that I plan to naturalize into my landscape here in Newfield, Maine.
+I’m realizing now that I need to amend soil a bit as well as learning (through your site) that planting in early Spring is the best option.
+Can I simply place the well establish/leaved 2- to 3-year nursery plants in their containers outside away from winds for the winter?

 A: You are wise to wait until the final planting site can be properly amended before planting.
 Your best bet is to remove them from their pots and temporarily sink them into the ground in a holding area for the winter.
 The soil will help protect them from freeze/thaw cycles that can damage the roots.
 Water and mulch well before the ground freezes solid.
 Some good mulch options for this situation include leaves, straw, bark mulch, or wood chips.

 Q: I have never used fertilizer spikes.
 Do you recommend them?
 I would like to fertilize my old apple trees, and I wondered which fertilizer spike is best?